-The original instrument and the following digest, which constitutes no part of the legislative instrument, were prepared by Carla S. Roberts.
+The original instrument was prepared by Carla S. Roberts.
+The following digest, which does not constitute a part of the legislative instrument, was prepared by Thomas L. Tyler.

 DIGEST 2024 Regular Session

 Pressly

 Present law defines "dyslexia" as an unexpected difficulty in reading for an individual who has the intelligence to be a much better reader, most commonly caused by a difficulty in phonological processing, which affects the ability of an individual to speak, read, and spell.